ALTIMMUNE, INC. (NASDAQ: ALT) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Altimmune, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Altimmune, Inc. (“Altimmune” or the “Company”) (NASDAQ: ALT) between December 1, 2023 and April 26, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Maryland and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Altimmune securities, and/or would like to discuss your legal rights and options please visit Altimmune, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Altimmune securities, and/or would like to discuss your legal rights and options please visit Altimmune, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 Altimmune is a clinical stage biopharmaceutical company that focuses on developing treatments for obesity and liver diseases.
 The Company’s lead product candidate is pemvidutide, a glucagon-like peptide-1 (“GLP-1”) agonist for the treatment of obesity and metabolic dysfunction-associated steatohepatitis (“MASH”).
 GLP-1 agonists are medications that help lower blood sugar levels and promote weight loss.